Jackyy-Li/Cycle-Consistency-based-Uncertainty-Estimator/README.md

 ### Use XGBoost Classifier with uncertainty estimators

-Use OODDetection_test.ipynb to perform out-of-distribution detection on the result.
+"OODDetection_test.ipynb" contains the code to perform out-of-distribution detection on the result.
+Please change the code accordingly for your result.

 <img src='docs/uncertainty_estimators.png' width=600>